Supplement: ODE Plugin Explanation¶

 const Matrix3 R = link->R() * sensor->R_local();

-// With the R_local() function, you can get the orientation matrix of the sensor as seen from the coordinate system of the link where the sensor is attached.
+// R_local() function gets the sensor's orientation matrix from the link coordinate system to which the sensor is attached.

-// Apply the orientation matrix of the link and convert it to the orientation matrix of the sensor as seen from the world coordinate system.
+// Multiply by the link's orientation matrix to convert to the sensor's orientation matrix from world coordinates.

 const Vector3 p = link->R() * sensor->p_local();